RizwanSaqlain/Discord-Classroom-Integration/README.md

-# NewBot
+# Classroom Bot

-NewBot is a Discord bot that integrates with Google Classroom to manage announcements and coursework.
+Classroom Bot is a Discord bot that integrates with Google Classroom to manage announcements and coursework.
 It allows teachers to send announcements and coursework materials directly to a Discord channel.

 ## Features